Judge Gives Jussie Smollett's Defense Team More Time To Prepare Pre-Trial Arguments

 Smollett, who was starring in the television show “Empire” at the time of the incident, has been charged with felony counts of disorderly conduct for allegedly filing false police reports about what happened.
 He has denied the allegations and pleaded not guilty.

-Smollett attended Monday’s virtual hearing and told the judge he was in New York City.MORE NEWS: New Law Will Effectively End Immigrant Detention In Illinois
+Smollett attended Monday’s virtual hearing and told the judge he was in New York City.MORE NEWS: 14-Year-Old Charged In West Garfield Park Carjacking

 (© Copyright 2021 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten or redistributed.)